robinsonlovatto/class-008/README.md

 A project that extracts data from json files, concatenate them, add a calculated column to the Pandas' Dataframe, then save the data to a csv or parquet file or both.

+Were used decorators to add logs with Loguru and measure time in each function.

 ### Installation